sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 This gives us **class invariants**.
 A class invariant ensures that its conditions will be true throughout the entire lifetime of the object.

-The first time a class invariant should be true is right after its construction (i.e., when the constructor method is done).
+The first time a class invariant should be true is right after its construction (i.e. when the constructor method is done).
 The class invariant should also hold after each public method invocation.
 Moreover, methods can assume that, when they start, the class invariant holds.